MatiasOS/writings/xoor/this.md

 const handler = this.handleClick;
 handler(); // or handler.call(undefined);
 ```
-And because of this, we ussually bind the functions.
+And because of this, we ussually bind functions

 ```javascript
 class ui extends Component {